nareshns2004/Software_Design_Architecture/Software_Design_Architecture_Notes/Low_Level_Design_Notes/03_UML_Diagrams/01_Introduction_UML_Diagrams/README.md

 # Introduction

-Unified Modeling Language (UML) makes it possible to describe systems with words and pictures.
+<b>Unified Modeling Language</b> (UML) makes it possible to describe systems with words and pictures.
 It can be used to model a variety of systems: software systems, business systems, or any other system.
 Especially notable are the various graphical charts—use case diagrams with their stick figures or the widely used class diagrams.
-While these diagrams aren’t fundamentally new, the worldwide unification of modeling languages is new with UML, which was standardized by the Object Management Group (OMG), an international association that promotes open standards for object-oriented applications.
+While these diagrams aren’t fundamentally new, the worldwide unification of modeling languages is new with UML, which was standardized by the <b>Object Management Group</b> (OMG), an international association that promotes open standards for object-oriented applications.

 Most books about UML describe it almost in its entirety.
 However, our experience has shown that in reality there is often a lack of time, previous knowledge, or motivation to deal with the topic with the necessary intensity.
 In these cases, the material can’t be completely understood and put into action.
 This book is meant for exactly these cases.
 We put together those parts of UML whose application has proven to be practical.
 With a little effort, anybody should be able to make use of UML.